norbert-acedanski/ciphers/README.md

 ![GitHub](https://img.shields.io/github/license/norbert-acedanski/ciphers)

 # About The Project
-Script gives an oportunity to encode/cipher some text with Caesar, Vigenère, Bacon Atbash, Simple Substitution, Columnar Transposition, Autokey, Rail-Fence, Bifid, Beaufort and Porta ciphers and also decode messages.
+Script gives an oportunity to encode/cipher some text with Caesar, Vigenère, Bacon Atbash, Simple Substitution, Columnar Transposition, Autokey, Rail-Fence, Bifid, Beaufort, Porta and Running key ciphers and also decode messages.

 # Built With
 Python 3.9.10